conradRz/readAloudSubtitlesFirefoxExtension---Chrome-Edge-Opera-browser-version/readme.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html) [![Paypal donate button](readmePics/PayPal-Donate-Button.png)](https://www.paypal.com/donate/?hosted_button_id=2QH26ZA928JNC)

-This is a Chrome extension that allows users to have YouTube subtitles read aloud.
+This is a Chrome|Edge extension that allows users to have YouTube subtitles read aloud.
 It's a unique extension that fills a gap in the "market", as at the time of publishing, there is no other software/extensions available that provide this functionality.

 ![](readmePics/enSettings.png) ![](readmePics/enSettings2.png) ![](readmePics/enOptions.png)